 The Queensland Government Statistician's Office provides updated ERPs each year.
-ERP by age, sex, and Indigenous status for the latest year, 2022, were preliminary at the time of reporting.
+ERP by age, sex, and Indigenous status for the latest year, 2023, were preliminary at the time of reporting.
+Readers are advised that ERPs by Indigenous status used in this report are based on Census 2016, as estimates based on Census 2021 by age were not available at the time of reporting.

-ERP by ARIA+ and SEIFA regions were only available up to 2021 at the time of reporting.
-In calculations, the 2021 values were used as proxies to replace the missing 2022 values.
+ERP by ARIA+ and SEIFA regions for 2022 and 2023 were preliminary at the time of reporting.